-Audit-related fees consist of professional services that are reasonably related to the performance of the audit or review of our consolidated financial statements and the audit of management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial accounting and reporting standards.
+Audit-related fees consist of professional services that are reasonably related to the performance of the audit or review of our consolidated financial statements and the audit of management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting, but are not reported under "Audit Fees."
+These services include employee benefit plan audits and consultations concerning financial accounting and reporting standards.